OpenMachine-ai/transformer-tricks/python/README.md

 - Format your code by typing `autopep8 *.py`.
 It's using the config in  `pyproject.toml`.
 - Whenever you change `transformer_tricks.py`, publish a new version of the package as follows:
   - First, update the version number in `pyproject.toml`
-  - Then, push it to PyPi by typing `./push_pypi.sh`
+  - Then, push the package to PyPi by typing `./push_pypi.sh`
-= Whenever you modify `flashNorm_example.py`, generate the corresponding notebook as follows:
+- Whenever you modify `flashNorm_example.py`, generate the corresponding notebook as follows:
   ```
   jupytext --to ipynb flashNorm_example.py -o ../notebooks/flashNorm_example.ipynb
   sed -i -e 's/import transformer_tricks/%pip install --quiet transformer_tricks\\n", "import transformer_tricks/g'